kiegroup/process-migration-service/README.md

     database:
       generation: update
 pim:
-  auth-method: file (3)
+  auth-method: file (4)
 ```

+1. Flyway will automatically create PIM schema when enabled based on the DDL scripts prefix.
+Enabled by default.
-1. Deploy the application on `/rest`
+2. Deploy the application on `/rest`
-1. H2 inmemory datasource.
+3. H2 in-memory datasource.
 Override it by one of your choice
-1. Authentication method.
+4. Authentication method.
 Defaults to `file` but `jdbc` or `ldap` are also valid options

 ### Configuration overrides